panagiotiskon/Priority-Scheduler-OS/README.md

-# Priority Scheduler Simulator

-## Goal of the Project:
+## Goal of this Project:
-Simulate Preemptive Scheduling with and without Priority Inheritance
+Simulate Preemptive Scheduling with and without Priority Inheritance.

 ## How run:
  - make